 Resume writer’s tip: Quantify your experience

 Demonstrate your ability to deliver results by using real numbers in your professional experience section.
-Pull data and metrics like monetary figures, improvement rates, or percentages to give tangible evidence of your achievements.
-This helps hiring managers understand the level of work they can expect if you were employed by their organization.
+Pull data and metrics like monetary figures, improvement rates, or percentages to prove your achievements.
+This helps hiring managers understand the level of work they can expect if their organization employed you.
 Here’s an example:

 Do

-• “Improved project efficiency by 20% with the implementation of Lean Six Sigma methodologies to continually streamline project workflows and reduce waste.”
+• “Raised project efficiency 20% by implementing Lean Six Sigma methodologies to continually streamline project workflows and reduce waste”

 Don’t